-The Files channel is a special channel on Gain that gives your team an outlet to collaborate on other types of marketing projects.
-The Files channel can be used to send and approve content in almost all file types, including PDFs, images, Adobe Photoshop or Illustrator files, Microsoft Office files, and videos.
+Gain allows your team to upload files and collaborate on any type of marketing project.
+File Collections can be used to preview and send marketing files such as eBooks, case studies, blog posts and reports for approval in almost all file types, including Adobe Photoshop or Illustrator files, MP4, Microsoft Office files, and more.

-Since the Files channel is not directly connected to a specific social channel for publishing, you can add your interns or freelancers to this channel to give them a space to share these types of files with your team or to send content ideas to your team.
+Since File Collections are not directly connected to a specific social channel for publishing, you can give your interns or freelancers a space to share these types of files with your team or to send content ideas to your team.

 Until the designated approver marks the content as “approved,” your team can endlessly revise content in close collaboration with your interns or freelancers before sending to a client.
 This way, your collaborator learns on the job from your feedback, and your client sees a polished product that is the result of their efforts.

-Use the Calendar feature as a teaching tool for new collaborators
+Use the Calendar as a teaching tool for new collaborators

 The Gain content calendar allows all contributors to see past content for the accounts they can access.
 Encourage new content contributors to scroll through the past few months of content for your brand or clients so that they can get a feel for the content independently.
 By viewing past content, contributors can learn what type of content you are publishing and how to improve their own copy and ideas.